 As a vSphere administrator, you need privileges to configure a Supervisor Cluster and to manage namespaces.
-You define permission on namespaces to determine which DevOps engineers can access them.
+You define permissions on namespaces to determine which DevOps engineers can access them.
 As a DevOps engineer, you authenticate with the Supervisor Cluster by using your vCenter Single Sign-On credentials, and can access only the namespaces for which you have permissions.

 Permissions for vSphere Administrators

 As a vSphere administrator, you need permissions on vSphere clusters to configure them as Supervisor Clusters as well as to create and manage namespaces.
 You must have at least one of the following privileges associated with your user account on a vSphere cluster:

 - Modify namespace configuration.
 Allows you to create and configure namespaces on a Supervisor Cluster.

 - Modify cluster-wide configuration.
 Allows you to configure a vSphere cluster as a Supervisor Cluster.